 I used to buy postcards from the places I’ve visited.
 Sometimes I didn’t get a chance to see certain things or wasn’t there at the right time.
 Getting a professionally done photo on a card guaranteed that a memory of that place stayed with me.
 There were times when it was hard to choose just one!
 I think having a nice memory of a place is a huge reason why people sent them.
 Since our lives went digital, is that the same reason anyone sends postcards anymore?

 Discover new places with postcards

 Letters, in all their glory, provided an outlet for more descriptive experience.
 But, it was the postcard, with its limited space, that forced the sender to be creative.
 The snippets, scribbled in haste and often revealed the moment in which they were written.
 It had a power of sparking curiosity and excitement.

 Personality in postcards

 I truly believe that the content on the front of the card can say a lot about you and/or the sender.
 There are funny cards – either with a local joke or one related to the location.
 Then there also ones of the iconic sites, alone and in a collage.
 Some people like local stuff like art, crafts, etc. While some of my favourites include panorama or aerial shots.
 I wouldn’t be able to take that myself.
 At least in the pre-drone days.

 The type of a card you select also said something about you.
 I always wanted the recipient to get a taste of where I was.
-It was something I wanted in cards, so figured it worked for them too.
+It was something I wanted in postcards, so figured it worked for them too.
 Some people came up with great choices while others seemed boring and plain.
 That was the downsides of sending multiple cards.

 Postcards: singles and sets